borisdayma/simpsons-fastai/README.md

 Hyper-parameters are defined pseudo-randomly and every run is automatically logged onto [Weighs & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.

-Every single experiment is automatically logged onto [Weighs & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.

 ## Usage

 1. Install dependencies through `requirements.txt`, `Pipfile` or manually (Pytorch, Fast.ai & Wandb)